zendrix396/Chrona-Public/README.md

 The solution eliminates manual time logging errors and provides visibility into how time is actually spent, helping professionals optimize their workflows and accurately bill clients.

-## Challenges I ran into

-Developing Chrona presented several technical hurdles:
-1. **Cross-platform compatibility**: Creating a consistent experience across web and desktop required careful architecture design.
-We used React for the frontend and Flask for the backend to maintain code reusability.
-2. **Real-time synchronization**: Ensuring time entries synchronized seamlessly between devices necessitated implementing websockets and a robust state management system.
-3. **Authentication security**: We implemented JWT tokens with proper refresh mechanisms to maintain security while providing a seamless user experience.
-4. **Performance optimization**: The time tracking component needed to run efficiently without consuming excessive resources, particularly in background mode.
-5. **Firestore data modeling**: Designing an efficient database schema in Firestore required rethinking traditional relational models to leverage NoSQL capabilities properly.

 ## Technologies I used

 Python, Flask, React, TypeScript, Firebase, Firestore, Material-UI, JWT, React Query, FastAPI, Docker, Render